microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 });
 ```

-In cases where we simply want to ensure that the slot should be rendered even when `shorthand` is `undefined` than `{optional: false}` should be provided
+In cases where we simply want to ensure that the slot should be rendered even when `shorthand` is `undefined` then `{optional: false}` should be provided:

 ```ts
 export const useState = (props, ref) => {